top of page

 4. Sand Blending Ceremony

-Why not have a sand blending ceremony to seal your vows and demonstrate your commitment as a newly formed family?
+Why not have a sand blending ceremony to seal your wedding vows and demonstrate your commitment as a newly formed family?

 Each parent and child would have their own colour sand in a smaller container (something like a shot glass or a miniature milk bottle would work well), and would then take it in turns to pour their sand into a larger container (such as a jar, vase or even a decanter).